Leon19960812/htto-9_14/docs/paper/paper.md

 \end{figure}

-It is obvious from Fig\ref{fig:sdp_scp_comparison} that across all discretizations, the SCP consistently achieve lower compliance than the fixed-geometry SDP baselines.
-Measured at the same volume and visualization filter ($A_i \ge 0.001A_{\max}$), the relative improvements of SCP over SDP increase as the sector number decreases (i.e., as the angular discretization becomes coarser), The computational statistics for all cases are presented in Table\ref{tab:compliance_comparison}.
+It is obvious from Fig.\ref{fig:sdp_scp_comparison} that across all discretizations, the SCP consistently achieve lower compliance than the fixed-geometry SDP baselines with an average improvement of 29.98\%.
+The computational statistics for all cases are presented in Table\ref{tab:compliance_comparison}.
+The relative improvements of SCP over SDP increase as the sector number decreases (i.e., as the angular discretization becomes coarser),

 \begin{table}[htbp]
 \centering